World Solar Challenge: Objective

+The objective of the challenge is to promote the innovation of solar-powered cars.
+It is a design competition at its core, and every team/car that successfully crosses the finish line is considered successful.
+Teams from universities and enterprises participate.
+In 2015, 43 teams from 23 countries competed in the challenge.
+Except Nuna team and cars from Delft University of Technology (Netherlands), team from Delft University of Technology (Netherlands), known as the Nuna team and cars, have won eight out of twelve races since 2001.
+The Tokai Challenger, built by the Tokai University of Japan, won in 2009 and 2011.
+The Belgian Innoptus Solar Team formerly known as the Agoria Solar Team from KU Leuven University won in 2019 and 2023.

 Remarkable technological progress has been achieved since the General Motors led, highly experimental, single-seat Sunraycer prototype first won the WSC with an average speed of 66.9 km/h.
 Once competing cars became steadily more capable to match or exceed legal maximum speeds on the Australian highway, the challenge rules were consistently made more demanding and challenging — for instance after Honda's Dream car first won with an average speed exceeding 88.5 km/h in 1996.
 In 2005 the Dutch Nuna team were the first to beat an average speed of 100 km/h.

 The 2017 Cruiser class winner, the five-seat Stella Vie vehicle, was able to carry an average of 3.4 occupants at an average speed of 69 km/h.
 Like its two predecessors, the vehicle was successfully road registered by the Dutch team, further emphasizing the great progress in real-world compliance and practicality that has been achieved.

-The WSC held its 30th anniversary event on 8–15 October 2017.